AutopsySkip to the navigation

 There are no risks from the actual autopsy.
-But an autopsy may uncover the effects of habits or diseases that people close to the deceased person did not know about.
-For example, the pathologist may find cancer during the autopsy, or results of a liver test may show cirrhosis, which can occur from the overuse of alcohol.
+But an autopsy may reveal troubling new information.
+For example, the doctor may find cancer during the autopsy.
+Or the results of a liver test may show cirrhosis from the overuse of alcohol.

-After performing the autopsy, the pathologist will often make a statement about the cause and manner of death.
-Manner of death is defined as natural or unnatural.
+After doing the autopsy, the doctor will often state if the manner of death is natural or unnatural.

 What Affects the Test

-Several things can interfere with the autopsy and the results.
+Several things can affect the autopsy and the results.

 What To Think About

 - In some cases, CT scans and MRI tests may be an option instead of a traditional autopsy.
 This is called a virtual autopsy.
 This may be useful when religious beliefs prevent cutting into the body after death.

 - A family can ask that a hospital do an autopsy on a person who died there.
 In some hospitals, there is no charge for this service.
 In some teaching hospitals, a person who died outside of the hospital (for example, at a nursing home or at home) may be autopsied at no charge.
 If an autopsy is required by law, there is no charge to the family.
 But make sure you understand the charges ahead of time.
 Many hospitals charge for autopsies.
 And most insurance does not pay for them.